Coulomb gases under constraint: some theoretical and numerical results: Proofs of Section

-We finally present the proof of Theorem~\ref{theo:Gibbs}, which is a consequence of Proposition~\ref{prop:Gibbs} and the Borel--Cantelli lemma.
+We finally present the proof of Corollary~\ref{co:Gibbs}, which is a consequence of Theorem~\ref{th:Gibbs} and the Borel--Cantelli lemma.

-\begin{proof}[Proof of Theorem~\ref{theo:Gibbs}] Under~$P_n$, the empirical measure~$\mu_n$ associated to~$X_n$ satisfies a LDP in the $p$-Wasserstein topology with good rate function~$\cE$.
-Since~$B$ is assumed to be a closed continuity set for the $p$-Wasserstein topology, the set~$\mathscr{E}_B$ defined in~\eqref{eq:Emin} is closed and non-empty by Proposition~\ref{prop:Gibbs}.
+\begin{proof}[Proof of Corollary~\ref{co:Gibbs}] Under~$P_n$, the empirical measure~$\mu_n$ associated to~$X_n$ satisfies a LDP in the $p$-Wasserstein topology with good rate function~$\cE$.
+Since~$B$ is assumed to be a closed continuity set for the $p$-Wasserstein topology, the set~$\mathscr{E}_B$ defined in~\eqref{eq:Emin} is closed and non-empty by Theorem~\ref{th:Gibbs}.

 For simplicity we denote by